 Every year, The Shirt Project designs a T-shirt for the upcoming Notre Dame football season.
 Proceeds from sales of The Shirt — believed to be the single highest-selling item of collegiate apparel in the nation — benefit student organizations, the Student Experience Fund and The Shirt Charity Fund, a resource for students who have extraordinary medical expenses.
 The Shirt 2017 will mark the project’s 29th shirt and 28th year.

-If you would like to purchase the 27th The Shirt for 2016 today, they are available at Hammes Bookstores and Varsity Shop on campus or available for online purchase!
+If you would like to purchase The Shirt for 2017, they are available at Hammes Bookstores and Varsity Shop on campus or available for online purchase!

 Information courtesy of theshirt.nd.edu, where you can learn more about The Shirt project.